-Top 10 Best iPhone X Cases
+Top 10 Best iPhone X Cases 2018: Which Is Right for You?

 The whole back plate of the phone is an ever-changing rainbow of color, matching your different moods as you use your new phone.

-You will see one color for the excitement you feel at a newly updated camera, another for the mystique you feel trying to figure out what’s new in iOS 11, and one more yet for your anger at its lack of a 3.5mm port.
+You will see one color for the excitement you feel at a newly updated camera, another for the mystique you feel trying to figure out what’s new about iOS 11, and one more yet for your anger at its lack of a 3.5mm port.

 It also protects your phone from all directions with a shock-resistant frame.
-This case’s mix of style and functionality make it a perfect match.
+This case’s mix of style and functionality make it an awesome choice.

 Buy the Case-Mate What’s Your Mood? iPhone X Case here.